GRADES 4-5 SCIENCE AND VISUAL ART

 View the image Stones Sinking in Sand from Andrew Goldsworthy.
 Ask students what elements (water, earth) they see and what they think is going on in the image.
-Explore the idea of line, shape, color and how the elements are effecting the visual art.
+Explore the idea of line, shape, color, and how the elements are affecting the visual art.

-Review the concept of erosion over time and how changes in weather and time can effect the earth.
+Review the concept of erosion over time and how changes in weather and time can affect the earth.
 How can that explain what is going on in the Goldsworthy image?

 Step 1: Explore other examples of Andrew Goldsworthy’s work and his artistic process of documenting how art can be transient based on where and how it is created.